 In some of my relationships my shame made me toxic.
 Notice my choice of words: My shame made me toxic.
 Not the shame of my parents, my grandparents, my siblings, or anyone else.
 My shame made me toxic.
 Until I was willing to address my own darkness, I would continue to poison others with my shame.

-When I scold my children for bickering they often respond by pointing fingers at each other and saying in unison, “He started it!”
+When I scold my children for bickering, they often respond by pointing fingers at each other and say in unison, “He started it!”
 This phrase is endlessly irritating.
 My response to them is similar to most parents: “I don’t care who started it.
 Both of you need to just stop.”

 I spent the majority of my 20s in a dismal state of sanctimony and self-righteousness.
 On the surface I was perfect.
-I did not drink, do drugs, or hang out on the wrong side of town.
+I did not drink, do drugs, or hang out on the “wrong” side of town (wherever that is).
 I worked hard and earned the respect of my employers and colleagues.

 But I wasn’t perfect, and deep down I knew it.
 I saw bad things happening all around me and chose to remain silent.
 I allowed other people to define who I was, and thus wasted enormous potential within myself.
 Rather than stand up to the bullies in my life, I bullied others who were not the true source of my angst.
-I wasn’t blatantly evil.
-But my passivity was poisonous to myself and others.
+I wasn’t blatantly evil, but my passivity was poisonous to others.

-Whether you admit your shortcomings or not you know they are in there.
+Whether you admit your shortcomings or not, you know they are there.
 Refusing to acknowledge your own darkness makes you ashamed, which thrusts you deeper into the Shame Cycle.

 Accountability for others